 5. Mommy’s Bliss Vitamin D Organic Drops

 These baby drops are made with two main ingredients and one additional vitamin.
-It has vitamin D3, organic sunflower oil, and is enriched with vitamin E to maintain freshness.
+It has vitamin D3 and organic sunflower oil and is enriched with vitamin E to maintain freshness.

 Sunflower oil has been linked to promoting heart health, better digestive system, and strengthens the immune system!